norman-albusberger/flash-messenger/Readme.md

 # FlashMessenger
-A qualified flash-messenger for Express and Twitter Bootstrap alerts.
+A simple and lightweight flash-message module for Express and Twitter Bootstrap.

 ## Features
 1. You can create Twitter Bootstrap alerts from server